inductiva/inductiva/docs/simulators/DualSPHysics.md

 Originally, this simulation is orchestrated by a shell script that receives parameters from the user.
-The script takes those parameters, performs some initial configurations and then runs a series of Dualphysics commands, including pre-processing, simulation and a number of post-processing steps.
+The script takes those parameters, performs some initial configurations and then runs a series of Dualphysics commands, including pre-processing, simulation, and a number of post-processing steps.

 We are going to start from the original file `examples/chrono/09_Turbine/xCaseTurbine_linux64_CPU.sh` and extract the relevant command lines that will be executed via Inductiva API.
 The original shell script looks like this (it's quite long!):

 ```bash
 #!/bin/bash